Riccardo Betti

 Riccardo Betti is the Robert L. McCrory professor of Mechanical Engineering and Physics and Astronomy at the University of Rochester, in Rochester, NY.
-Since 2004, he has also acted as the Director of the Fusion Science Center at the Laboratory for Laser Energetics.
+From 2004 to 2015, he also acted as the Director of the Fusion Science Center at the Laboratory for Laser Energetics.
 He received is Ph.D. from the Department of Nuclear Engineering at the Massachusetts Institute of Technology (Cambridge, MA) in 1992.
 Prior to that he studied at the University of Rome (Italy), where he graduated with honors with a degree in Nuclear Engineering in 1987.

 Honors and awards

 Dr. Betti was the Chair of the American Physical Society's Division of Plasma Physics (November, 2014-October 2015).